 Anissa Boujdaini · Lisette Lombé · Anders Neergaard · Patrick Simon · Amal Miri · Parvati Raghuram · Guia Gilardoni · Nikolett Szelei · Giacomo Orsini · Pieter-Paul Verhaeghe · Umut Erel · Dounia Bourabain · Sarah Adeyinka · John Solomos · KifKif · Levl · MRAX

 The participation fee is €360 for IMISCOE members & €460 for non-IMISCOE members.
-The participation fee includes lectures, course materials, food/drinks during the day, a participation in public outreach event, a museum visit and a decolonial guided tour in Brussels.
+The participation fee includes lectures, course materials, food/drinks during the day, participation in a public outreach event, a museum visit and a decolonial guided tour in Brussels.
 Funding for a registration fee waiver, travel and accommodation costs up to €800 is foreseen for 5 and possibly more participants (depending on the successful acquisition of additional funding by the organizers).
 Those who would like to be considered for this grant should mention this in their application and confirm that they are unable to be funded by their home institution.

-Please apply here by uploading 1 PDF-file including: a 300-500 words abstract that contains a description of your motivation for attending the summer school; of the topic, research question and methodology of the paper or project you would like to discuss in the summer school; also mention whether you would like to apply for the grant/fee waiver (not included in the word count); and add a CV.
+Please apply here by uploading 1 PDF file including: a 300-500 words abstract that contains a description of your motivation for attending the PhDr school; of the topic, research question and methodology of the paper or project you would like to discuss in the summer school; also mention whether you would like to apply for the grant/fee waiver (not included in the word count); and add a CV.
 The selection of the candidates will be made on the basis of the quality of the abstract.

 Final admission to the summer school will depend on the submission of a paper or research project description (6000-8000 words) by 27 March.
 Participants are expected to spend approximately 30 hours reading in preparation for the summer school.